TypeFox/monaco-languageclient/docs/guides/troubleshooting.md

 ### Errors in Browser Console

 - **"Another version of monaco-vscode-api has already been loaded"**: This indicates a version mismatch between Monaco-related packages.
-See the [Dependency Issues](#dependency-issues) section for a solution.
+See the [Dependency Version Mismatches](#dependency-version-mismatches) section for a solution.
 - **"Uncaught Error: Unexpected non-whitespace character after JSON at position 2"**: This is often caused by an outdated `buffer` polyfill.
 See the [Bad Polyfills](#bad-polyfills) section.

 ### Connection Issues